rromerov/langchain/README.md

 ```
 This is called a **bag-of-words** model, and these embeddings are called **sparse embeddings** or sparse vectors, because a lot of the numbers in this vector are zeros.

+> **Note**: Early NLP techniques don't suit for most advanced situations, further research used approaches such as **word2vec** and **GloVe** to generate embeddings that capture the meaning of words.
+These embeddings are called **dense embeddings** or dense vectors, because most of the numbers in this vector are not zeros.
+Also **Recurrent neural networks (RNNs)** and **Long short-term memory (LSTM)** networks were used to generate embeddings for sequences of words, such as sentences or paragraphs.
+This were more effective however, computational costs were high. **Transformers** were introduced to address this issue, and they are the basis for most LLMs.
+By using the **self-attention mechanism**, that allows the model to learn contextual relationships between all words (or a set of tokens) in the input simulataneously, it does this by calculationg the importance of each word concerning other words in sequence.
+This attention is applied to derive contextual representations for downstream tasks such as language modeling or machine translation.
+One major benefit of the transformer architecture is its ability to perform parallel computation with a long sequence of words.
+Other models use alternative techniques, such as **generative adversarial networs (GANs)** or **variational autoencoders**. **GANs** have 2 networks, one that is tasked with generating synthetic samples that mimic real data *generator*, and another is a *discriminator* that tries to distinguish between real and synthetic samples.
+The generator is trained to fool the discriminator, and the discriminator is trained to detect the fake samples. **Variational autoencoders** are a type of neural network that learns to encode and decode data.
+The encoder network learns to
+the input data from the latent space.
+The latent space is a lower-dimensional representation of the input data that captures its most important features.
+The encoder and decoder networks are trained together to minimize the difference between the input data and the reconstructed data.
+The latent space can be used to generate new data samples by sampling from it and decoding the samples with the decoder network.

 This model can be used for:

 - **Keyword search**: You can find which documents contain a given word or words.